Jenő

-Jenő (/hu/) is a Hungarian male given name, equivalent to Eugene.
+Jenő (/hu/) is a Hungarian male given name.
 In Austria and Germany the name is often simplified to Jenö (which in Hungarian is a shorter vowel) and pronounced as German umlaut ö.
 Jenő is also the legendary founder of one of Hungary's original tribes, and the name of that tribe.

-Since the 19th century it became a variant of Eugen.
+Since the 19th century it became a variant of Eugene.
+Notable people with the name include: